The structure of Lie algebras with a derivation satisfying a polynomial identity: Lie algebra derivations satisfying a polynomial identity

-\end{ex} Hence we know, for example, that every modular Lie algebra of any prime characteristic $p>0$ admitting a periodic derivation of order $2,4,5,10,11$ is nilpotent.
+Shalev already had shown that the $n$ arising as orders of periodic derivations of non-nilpotent Lie algebras in characteristic $p>0$ belong to this set.
+Mattarei showed also the converse. \ \end{ex} Hence we know, for example, that every modular Lie algebra of any prime characteristic $p>0$ admitting a periodic derivation of order $2,4,5,10,11$ is nilpotent.
 The ``bad'' primes for orders $n=3,6,7,8,9,12$ are $p=2,3$, where the Lie algebra over characteristic $p>0$ admitting a derivation of order $n$ need not be nilpotent. \ We can then verify that this sum is direct.
 So

 is in fact a grading of $M$ by $(\overline{\Q},+)$.
 Since $L$ is assumed to have no $\delta \cdot \sigma $-torsion, the composition of $\iota \colon \de\cdot L\ra N \subseteq \widetilde{L}$, given by $\delta \cdot v \mapsto \delta \otimes v$, and $\map{P}{\widetilde{L}}{M}$ is the required embedding of Lie rings over $\Z$. \end{proof}